Home News & Updates Valuable Intake Questions for Clients – A Guide to Effective Intake Forms

 Digital agencies

-That includes web design, marketing, SEO, copywriting, graphic design, etc. By setting the parameter of your client’s needs, you can prepare and create mock-ups of basic structures, marketing strategies according to scope, and writing samples.
+That includes web design, marketing, SEO, copywriting, graphic design, etc. By setting the parameter of your client’s needs, you can prepare and create mock-ups of basic structures using AI website builders, marketing strategies according to scope, and writing samples.

 including solicitors, local government and council offices, family lawyers, litigators, etc. By discovering the specific need of the prospective client, you can prepare for your meeting and have all the necessary information in front of you.
 If it’s merely a fact-finding mission for them, you will be able to point them in the right direction and discuss their options for their legal needs.